 A brand is a complex organism.
 This is part four in a series of articles in which we examine a successful brand's component parts.

-The brand promise is an extension of a company’s positioning, though it’s not necessarily the same thing.
-If you think of positioning as the fertile ground that allows a brand to germinate, grow and thrive, the brand promise is the brand’s fruit—it’s the expected tangible benefit that creates desire for a product or service.
-To sustain that desire, however, the harvest must be appealing and bountiful year after year.
+A brand promise is an extension of a company’s positioning.
+If you think of positioning as the fertile ground that allows a brand to germinate, grow and thrive, the brand promise is a brand’s fruit—it’s the tangible benefit that makes a product or service desirable.

-A brand promise can be explicitly articulated to the public, or it can be manifested more subtly in the expression and delivery of the brand experience.
+A brand promise can be spelled out to the public, or it can be manifested more subtly in the expression and delivery of the brand experience.
 A few years ago, FedEx declared that it was the only choice “when it absolutely, positively has to get there overnight”—an overt promise that still resonates today.

-In the belly of the world’s food capital, at 84 Avenue des Champs Elysée in Paris, France, is a world-renowned eatery that constantly attracts a crowd.
-It’s not La Tour D’Argent or Maxim’s.
-It’s called McDonalds and over the past 30 years it’s taken the world by storm.
+In the belly of the world’s food capital, at 140 Avenue des Champs Elysée in Paris, France, is a world-renowned eatery that regularly attracts a crowd.
+Now, I’m not referring to La Tour D’Argent or Maxim’s.
+I’m talking about McDonalds, and over the past 35 years it’s taken the world by storm.
 How does an unpretentious American import thrive in a culinary paradise?
-To Americans and Europeans alike, McDonalds delivers on its brand promise: an inexpensive, familiar and consistent meal delivered quickly in a clean environment.
-Wherever you happen to be, the fries are always crisp, the coffee comes in a convenient take-out cup, and the bathrooms are clean.
-When people need to take the guess work out of dining out, McDonalds is there to serve them.
+To Americans and Europeans alike, McDonalds delivers on its brand promise: an inexpensive, familiar, and consistent meal delivered quickly in a clean environment.
+Whatever country you’re in, the fries are always crisp, the coffee comes in a convenient take-out cup, and the bathrooms are clean.
+When people want to take the guesswork out of dining out, McDonalds is there to serve them.

-A promise, however, is good only if it’s kept.
+A promise, of course, is good only if it’s kept.
 If a company doesn’t deliver on its promise the vast majority of the time, its reputation—and sales—will likely decline.
 So why would a business risk everything on a brand promise?
-It’s always safer to make no promises at all to customers.
-But the opportunity cost of hiding in the shadows is enormous.
+After all, wouldn’t it be safer to make no promises at all to clients?
+In fact, the opportunity cost of hiding in the shadows is enormous.
 If a business is confident in its abilities and has developed a compelling and consistent customer experience, it can more easily differentiate itself and assume a market leadership position.
-Customers will choose these businesses more often because they appear to offer more value.
+Clients will choose these businesses more often because they appear to offer more value.

 3 Ways to Make (and Keep) Your Promise

-What promises are you making to your customers?
-To motivate customers, a brand promise must achieve the following three goals:
+What promises are you making to your clients?
+To motivate clients, a brand promise must achieve the following three goals:

 - It must convey a compelling benefit